GideonFlynn/FSND-Linux-Server-Configuration/README.md

 _This was a great time to test everything in the app and make sure nothing breaks.
 As you'd hope no breaking changes have been made and everything runs smoothly._

 --------
+_The following guide assumes you are redicreting your DNS-providers nameservers to DigitalOcean_ Setting up the DNS on DigitaOcean is as simple as:
+- Going to the network tab
+- Enter the domain
+- Declare your favorite DNS records
+  - A record to gideonservice.me
+  - CNAME record Make any prefix redirect to gideonservice.me
+  - NS records to DigitalOcean
 # Setting up a DigitalOcean Server

 Go to digitalocean.com and create a droplet with Ubuntu 14.04, wait for it to deploy.